setms/book/docs/design/analysis.md

 - The domain model is more stable than technical parts, like what storage solution to use.
   Apply hexagonal architecture to isolate changes in those parts from the domain model.

-Once done with non-functional requirements, you should have identified all components.
+Once done with quality attribute requirements, you should have identified all components.
 Perform make or buy decisions on all components.
 For each custom component, implement all functional requirements in the requirements group implemented by the component.
 Again, do one requirement at a time.
-Non-functional requirements apply to all components.
+Quality attribute requirements apply to all components.

 ### Design